tanamim/jodeki/README.md

 Our knowledge base aims to be more valuable than Google's database––it is possible because our data is collected from private source.
 [This research](https://quod.lib.umich.edu/j/jep/3336451.0007.104?view=text;rgn=main) authored by Michael K. Bergman titled *The Deep Web: Surfacing Hidden Value* shows that private source has 500 times more data and many times greater quality compared to the surface web.

 ###### Differentiation Factors
-Similar services already exist, but those are different from our service.
-Most companies provide information from the surface web, also their revenue model is mainly from ads (Google, StackOverflow, Quora, Yahoo!
-Answers).
-"Yours" is a blockchain-based messaging board with paywall, but its business is seller-led style.
+Similar services already exist, but those are different in terms of who creates content and where does the content comes from.
+Most companies provide information from the surface web, and their revenue model is mainly from ads (Google, StackOverflow, Quora).
+Other services such as Lynda, Udemy, and Yours create content for membership users or content buyers.
+In Freelancer, users lead content creation by hiring professionals in private space; therefore, its business is one-to-one model and not scalable.
+However, Jodeki offers scalable business platform based on a buyer-led one-to-many relationship.

 ![jodeki-position](./img/jodeki-position.svg)